jtreeves/portfolio-react/README.md

 ## Steps

 You do not need to follow these steps to successfully complete the assignment.
 As long as you turn something in that meets the above requirements, you’ll pass!
 Feel free to skip these steps and just try it on your own.
 However, we’ve provided these steps to give you a guaranteed blueprint for creating a solid portfolio.
 Furthermore, even if you want your portfolio to differ dramatically from some of the sample portfolios you’ve seen that use this basic template, we would still recommend that you follow along with these initial steps, since many of the concepts should be applicable to any sort of portfolio.
 In other words, this template is designed to allow for flexibility either now while you initially create it or later if you want to add something on to it (or remove something from it).
-But, again, don’t feel obligated to follow these instructions to the letter (e.g., you don’t need to use the exact same file structure we recommend).

 ### 1. Initialize repo